Top social media scams: 9 Facebook scams to avoid

 • Don't click on suspicious links in ads, direct messages, or updates friends share

-• Review your session histories to ensure there’s no activity you don’t recognise.
+• Review your session histories to ensure there's no unrecognized activity.